UCSBCarpentry/2022-07-26-ucsb-R/index.md

   workshop,
   you will need access to software as described below.
   In addition, you will need an up-to-date web browser.

+  Please refer to this <a href= "https://datacarpentry.org/r-socialsci/setup.html">setup page</a> for detailed install instructions.

+At the end of the setup page, when you open the <a href= "https://datacarpentry.org/r-socialsci/data/SAFI.json">.json data download</a> link, right click and save onto your desktop or other acessible location.
+The data file should be named SAFI.json.
 </p>

   <ul style="list-style-type:circle">